HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 }
 ```

-Then `DapperSampleTest` project and `StudentRepositoryTest.cs` file.
+And also `DapperSampleTest` project and `StudentRepositoryTest.cs` file.

 ```cs
 using DapperSample;